smidavidson/simmit-forum-backend/README.md

-# Simmit Simple Forum Backend
+# Simmit: Simple Forum Backend
-This is the backend repo to the Simmit Forum Frontend which can be found [here](https://github.com/smidavidson/simmit-forum-clone).
+This is the backend to the Simmit Forum built using Node.js, Express.js and express-sessions.
+The frontend can be found [here](https://github.com/smidavidson/simmit-forum-clone).